-Fourth graders take their science skills further as they conduct experiments and then use these experiments to further their learning.
-In addition, the reading and writing work 4th graders do greatly supports their science learning as they practice reading non-fiction texts, take notes, research and support their writing with facts.
-In fact, some 4th grade students might write an informative or opinion pieces about a scientific topic they study.
-As in other grades, the specific topics studied in science vary according to state.
-However, common topics studied in 4th grade include: earth and space; plants; the cycle of life; animals; electricity and magnetism, and motion and sound.
+Fourth graders take their science skills further as they conduct experiments and use these experiments to further their learning.
+In addition, the reading and writing work 4th graders do greatly supports their science learning—they read non-fiction texts, take notes, research, and support their writing with facts.
+In fact, some 4th grade students might write informative or opinion pieces about a scientific topic they study.
+As in other grades, the specific topics studied in science vary by state.
+However, common topics studied in 4th grade include: earth and space; plants; the cycle of life; animals; electricity and magnetism; and motion and sound.
 Students also often learn about these topics in relation to their location and where they live.
 Consult your child’s teacher or research your state’s science standards for more details.

 In order to build science skills your 4th grader:

 - Conducts experiments using the scientific method (there are many different ways people present "the scientific method," but here's a basic example):

 - Develops a hypothesis (based on observations and research)